City of London

 Introducing City of London

-You have to look very carefully for the few remains of the walls that once girded London from the outlying fields and villages.
 Today, despite making up just one square mile of London proper, it holds its own city status and jurisdiction (spot the red-and-white checked badge on police uniforms).